-The list of welcome garden visitors includes not only our friends, family members and “furry” friends (our dogs, cats and maybe even a rabbit or two) but also ladybugs, praying mantis, dragonflies, bees and butterflies to name a few.
-But one of my favorite garden guests is the butterfly.
-Let’s look at plants that attract butterflies so that you can welcome these flying beauties.
+The list of welcome garden visitors includes not only our friends, family members, and “furry” friends (our dogs, cats, and maybe even a rabbit or two), but also ladybugs, praying mantis, dragonflies, bees, and butterflies to name a few.
+One of my favorite garden guests, though, is the butterfly.
+Let's look at plants that attract butterflies so that you can welcome these flying beauties.

 Starting Butterfly Gardening

 If you like to see the butterflies gracefully dancing about your smiling blooms like I do, planting some flowering plants that help attract them is a great thing to do.
 Perhaps you should create a bed with butterfly garden plants as it will not only attract the butterflies but other wonderful garden visitors such as the delightful hummingbirds.
 Butterflies gracefully dancing about the blooms in my rose beds and wildflower garden are truly a highlight of my morning garden walks.
 When our Linden tree blooms, it not only fills the air all around it with a wonderful and intoxicating fragrance, but it also attracts butterflies and bees.
 Planting flowers that attract butterflies is all you need to do to start butterfly gardening.

 The beauty and grace that butterflies bring to one's garden are far greater than any garden ornament that you could ever purchase.
 So, let's take a look at some flowering plants for butterfly gardens that attract butterflies.
 Here is a listing of some plants that attract butterflies: